-In this introduction session, we will discuss the significance of finance in decision-making, review course learning objectives, assign online course content and explore the capstone/case study exercise.
+In this introduction session, we will discuss the significance of finance in decision-making, review course learning objectives, and explore the capstone/case study exercise.

 - Identify, compare, and contrast company-wide financial statements